Penguins CReW Club: Our Extended Schools Provision

 We are unable to care for children who are unwell.
 If your child becomes unwell whilst at the Club, we will contact you and ask you to make arrangements for them to be collected.

-Please inform a Manager or the office of any infectious illness your child contracts.
+Please inform the Manager or the office of any infectious illness your child contracts.
 If your child has had sickness or diarrhoea please do not send him or her to the Club for 48 hours after the illness has ceased.

 Accidents and first aid Every precaution is taken to ensure the safety of the children at all times, and the Club is fully insured.
 Our staff are trained in first aid and a first aid kit is kept on the premises.
 If your child has an accident whilst in our care, you will be informed when you collect your child.

 If your child needs to take medicine whilst at the Club you will need to complete the schools Permission to administer medication form from the office in advance.
-The Club Managers and the school will liaise before any medication is given.
+The Club Manager and the school will liaise before any medication is given.

 If you have any queries, comments or need to discuss any matters concerning your child, please feel free to speak to a member of our team.